The Trump Prophecy: Production

-On Thanksgiving Day in 2017, Rick Eldridge, a film producer and owner of the Charlotte, North Carolina-based studio ReelWorks Studios, pitched the idea of a film adaptation of Taylor's book to Stephan Schultze, who was the executive director of the Liberty University's Cinematic Arts group.
+On Thanksgiving Day in 2017, Rick Eldridge, a troubled and legally embattled film producer and owner of the Charlotte, North Carolina–based studio ReelWorks Studios, pitched the idea of a film adaptation of Taylor's book to Stephan Schultze, who was the executive director of Liberty University's Cinematic Arts group.
 The program had previously been involved in the making of five feature films, as it attempted to incorporate one full-length movie every year into its curriculum.
 One of its past projects, Extraordinary (2017), was released in 600 theaters nationwide, making it the first film in the United States to be both theatrically distributed and produced by school students.
 The Cinematic Arts program first announced a film adaptation of the real-life Taylor's book The Trump Prophecies (2017) on January 26, 2018; it revealed that it was going to be named Commander and have its theatrical release date be in October.

 The Trump Prophecy is a production of Rick Eldridge's ReelWorks Studios, in cooperation with the film department of Liberty University, the evangelical Christian school founded by Jerry Falwell.
 It was directed by Stephan Schultze, the head of Liberty University's film program, and made with the help of many of the school's film students.
 The film was made by 63 students, as well as school staff, and served as a spring semester project for the students, as it was shot from March to April 2018 in Lynchburg and Bedford, Virginia. $1 million was raised by Eldridge for the film's production, while another million was used for post-production and distribution, totaling the budget to $2 million.
 Eldridge, who had a career as a musician before working in film, wrote "The Greater Good," the film's theme song.